 What's wrong with using tap water?

 Why can't I use tap water?
 Won't it just make a mixture of colloidal silver and tap water?
 No, because as the silver ions are released from the electrodes they will immediately combine with salts, minerals, and other impurites in the tap water to form silver nitrates, chlorides, and other compounds.
 The end result is that you you won't get nicely isolated 'bio-available' colloidal silver ions and particles.
 This means that you are either wasting your time producing inneffective water, or possibly producing a cocktail that your body won't appreciate.
 To make the safest and most beneficial CS you must start with pure distilled or demineralised water.
-And never, ever add anything like salt or baking soda to the water to speed up the brew.
+And never add anything like salt or baking soda to the water to speed up the brew.

 NOTE: Many travellers briefly use a colloidal silver generator to help sterilise local drinking water.
 This is probably a good idea for SHORT TERM usage, but after sterilising the water, there may not be enough free silver ions remaining in the water to be of significant further health benefit IN the body.
 CS made with impure water should not be consumed on a long term regular basis and a generator used for this purpose should be run for the shortest possible time.